KQM-git/TCL/characters/hydro/mona.md

 {% tab title="Passive" %}
 ### **Principium of Astrology**

-When Mona crafts Weapon Ascension Materials, She has a 25% chance to refund a portion of the crafting materials used.
+When Mona crafts Weapon Ascension Materials, she has a 25% chance to refund a portion of the crafting materials used.
 {% endtab %}

 {% tab title="Ascension 1" %}
-### **“Come ‘n’ Get me, Hag!”**
+### **"Come 'n' Get Me, Hag!"**

 After she has used **Illusory Torrent** for 2s, if there are any opponents nearby, Mona will automatically create a **Phantom**.
 A **Phantom** created in this manner lasts for 2s, and its explosion DMG is equal to 50% of **Mirror Reflection of Doom**.